How To Stop Reverse Sneezing In Dogs

 A reverse sneeze (otherwise known as inspiratory paroxysmal respiration) is a sudden, uncontrollable and forceful inhalation of air through the nasal cavity.

 Occasionally we see a cat reverse sneeze, but this is rare.
+Reverse sneezing in cats is often due to a foreign body, nasal mites or respiratory illness.

 Is My Dog Choking When They Reverse Sneeze?